Relational Coordination Collaborative

 CEO, Joint Action Analytics

-Carsten Hornstrup is CEO at Joint Action, a Scandinavian based consultancy and action research company, specialized in building strategies and advise leaders on building coordinated processes around very complex welfare challenges.
-He holds a MSc in Political Science and a PhD on building capacity for change.
-Together with his colleagues in Joint Action, he works with welfare organizations in Scandinavia and the US.
+On the practice side of his and Joint Actions, they specialized in building strategies and advise leaders on building coordinated processes around complex welfare challenges.
+Together with his colleagues in Joint Action, he works with welfare organizations mainly in Scandinavia.
 He is a member of the Relational Coordination Collaborative Advisory Board.
-His primary research interest is how leaders at all levels can support stronger and more coordinated welfare services.

 Ingrid Nembhard, RCC Board Member